marko2606/Log-in/readme.md

-<h1>Please run bower install in Command Prompt when you download this project.</h1>
+<h1>Please run bower install command in Command Prompt when you download this project.</h1>